watsonx.ai

 The WatsonxModerationModel provides a LangChain4j implementation of the ModerationModel interface using IBM watsonx.ai.

-It allows to automatically detect and flag sensitive, unsafe, or policy-violating content in text through detectors.
+It allows you to automatically detect and flag sensitive, unsafe, or policy-violating content in text through detectors.

 One or multiple detectors can be used to identify different types of content, such as: